OlivierJoshua/Phonebook-Uploader/README.md

 * Google Chrome
 * Working internet connection.

-Tip: *This is coded with ease of use in mind so please find the fully compiled .JAR under releases, including all required libraries for this project.*
+Tip: *This project is coded with ease of use in mind so please find the fully compiled .JAR under releases, including all required libraries for this project.*